-Lexiscan is the only standard-dose, ready-to-use, pharmacologic stress agent in a prefilled syringe.a The 1-minute dosing protocol requires1,2:
+Lexiscan is the first standard-dose, ready-to-use pharmacologic stress agent in a prefilled syringe.a The 1-minute administration protocol requires1,2:

 dose from vial

 or replacement costs

 aParenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 Do not administer Lexiscan if it contains particulate matter or is discolored.

 Lexiscan offers pump-free, standard-dose, IV-injection administration with stress agent and radiotracer in 1 minute.1